Tinkidinki/ping-editorial-policy/Naming_Policy.md

 + The editor must carefully consider the status quo, look for corrobarative evidence and talk with relevent people while considering the truth and the public interest of the article.

 #### Satirical Articles
 Sections like Cynical Cindy, and Wise Wendy and other satirical pieces tend to mock and exaggerate situations, and hence no one should be named in any indexable way.
-People may be referred to by position/ nicknames/ initials/ fake names.
+People may be referred to by position/ nicknames/ initials/ fake names. (to finalise still)

 ## Implementation (How to name)
 Once it has been established by the above that whatever has been stated about said